salvaorenick/django-cms-redirects/README.rst

 django-cms-redirects
 =================
 A django app that lets you store simple redirects in a database and handles the redirecting for you.
 Integrated with Django CMS to allow you to link directly to a page object.
-Inherits from django.contrib.redirects, but overrides the middleware.
+Based off django.contrib.redirects.

 Dependancies
 ============